1. Education

-Absolute Beginner English Possessive Adjectives
+Absolute Beginner English Possessive Adjectives and Pronouns

 Your learners have now learned some basic vocabulary, simple positive and negative statements with 'to be', as well as questions.
 Now you can introduce the possessive adjectives 'my', 'your', 'his', and 'her'.
 It is best to stay away from 'its' at this point.
 You can work on getting students to know each other by using their names for this exercise, before going on to objects.